Studying and teaching

 The drop-in consultation service is offered via this phone number on Tuesdays from 1.30pm to 4.30pm for the duration of the coronavirus pandemic.

-At FAU Digitales Studium, the Innovation in Learning Institute at FAU offers a Zoom room where students can go to meet other students for an informal chat.
+The Innovation in Learning Institute at FAU offers a Zoom room where students can go to meet other students for an informal chat.
+Events are published on the FAU online learning website.

 The Students’ Representatives have set up a feedback form where you can post any problems and questions you may have with respect to the coronavirus pandemic.
 The representatives will try to answer your questions directly.
 They also hope to be able to identify any areas which are causing problems and forward these to the people responsible for them at FAU.